 - If Public Domain Dedication and License are required, the respective license will be applied.

-The editorial team subscribes to the principles of the Committee on Publication Ethics (COPE) and is dedicated to following the COPE Principles of Transparency and Best Practice in Scholarly Publishing and the COPE Code of Conduct for Journal Editors.
+The editorial team subscribes to the Committee on Publication Ethics (COPE) principles of publication ethics outlined in the Core Practices and is dedicated to following the Principles of Transparency and Best Practice in Scholarly Publishing.

 Peer review policy